πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 Selection Sort β€” Find the Min, Put It at the Front

-From the unsorted portion, find the minimum and swap it into the first unsorted slot.
-Repeat.
+From the unsorted section, find the minimum and swap it into the first unsorted slot.
+Repeat until everything is in place.

 void selectionSort(int a[], int n) {